 My question to the folks in WorkAwesome: Is there an acceptable time to have a drink during the work day?
 Do you take part in a “liquid lunch” ritual?

 Popular search terms for this article:

-beer at lunch, drinking beer at work, drinking during work hours, drinking at lunch, drinking during the day, drinking before work, beer with lunch, beer at work, beer before work, drinking during lunch
+beer at lunch, drinking beer at work, drinking during work hours, drinking at lunch, drinking during the day, beer with lunch, beer before work, drinking during lunch, drinking before work, drinking while working